 There are many skillsets within your practice.
 A great employee who is competent working “in” the business—the necessary day-to-day functions or keeping things going—might not be competent in working “on” the business, say, planning a marketing campaign, which requires a different skillset and mindset.

 It’s likely that you’ll find people in your organization who do have the appropriate level of readiness to take on the tasks you’ll be assigning.
-However, you might also find that some tasks just can’t be
+However, you might also find that some tasks just can’t be completed by your existing staff.
+Rather than assigning them to people who don’t have the will, skill and time, it’s better to avoid mutual disappointment by considering outside sources for help.

 You’ll almost always find cost and time savings by assigning tasks to people with high levels of readiness, even if they are outside of your company.
 Bringing in a specialist for a task that no one in your organization is prepared to take on can fast-track your progress toward the business goals you’ve set.
 Remember that you’re not an island; reaching out is easy, and could be in your best interest in the short and long term.